joeross/fiction/long-fiction/transmission-blur/chapters/chapter-1.md

 "I know that, too.
 I read the disciplinary report and I spoke to, to Dean Baxter."
 William Baxter was a personal nemesis of Dr. Philson's, the latter having lost out to the former by only two grade point average points when the two were students at Saint Brendan's.
 The wince and shudder Baxter's name induced in Philson [at the precise moment in the statement at the beginning of this paragraph where the comma is, between the two instances of 'to'] demonstrated how little two decades had done to soften the blow to his ego.

-"Okay okay okay but what you definitely *don't* know because the report doesn't name the RA in question."
+"Okay okay okay but what you definitely *don't* know because the report doesn't name the RA in question is that it was the RA's girlfriend who's also an RA but in the womens' dorm which means she didn't even have jurisdiction to check on me."